premail/premail/README.md

 ├── watchSass        Watches Sass files in the 'theme' directory.
 ├── formatTemplates  Format your MJML templates with Prettier.
 ├── formatSass       Format your Sass code with Prettier.
-└── listTemplates    List all templates that will be processed.
+├── listTemplates    List all templates that will be processed.
 Useful for debugging.
+└── clean            Remove all generated files from the current design or email.
 ```

 # Known issues